 After the data was read, it was plotted in Excel for exploratory analysis.*

-The R software was used to identify trends and anomalies over time.
+R was used to identify trends and anomalies over time.
 This was done by visually inspecting figures and through calculations.

 The seasonality of each of the individual sub-basins within the study area was also analyzed.

 After an individual analysis on the sub-basins in the area, the NLDAS data was used to show the utility of the SCAN sites.
-All of the measurements from the NLDAS data were used for comparison with the area surrounding the SCAN sites to see how closely the SCAN sites can measure the soil moisture for the subbasin that they are a part of.
+All of the measurements from the NLDAS data were used for comparison with the area surrounding the SCAN sites to see how closely the SCAN sites can measure the soil moisture for the sub-basin that they are a part of.

 The SCAN sites were used to validate the findings of NLDAS.